weewx/weewx/docs_src/custom/json-generator.md

 The files go into a `data` subdirectory of `HTML_ROOT`.
 The readings are in `data/archive`, which covers your whole record, back to your first reading.
-There is also an `index.json`, which says how long each time span is and which units the readings can be shown in.
+There is also a `skin.json`, which says how long each time span is and which units the readings can be shown in.
 A page reads that first.

 ## What the charts take from the images